wso2/docs-ei/en/streaming-integrator/docs/quick-start-guide/getting-started-with-si.md

-# Getting Started with Streaming Integrator in 5 mins
+# Getting Started with Streaming Integrator in Five Minutes

 ## Introduction